MarcusBarnes/islandora_compound_batch/README.md

 This module records parent-child relationships in a database table.
 Periodically, you should prune this table by running the following command:

-`drush --user=admin islandora_compound_batch_flush_relationships`
+`drush --user=admin islandora_compound_batch_prune_relationships`

-This command will remove relationships associated with batch sets that have been deleted.
+This command will remove relationships associated with Islandora batch sets that have been deleted.
 Relationships associated with batch sets that have not been deleted will remain in the database.

 ## OBJ extension to content model mappings